stellar/typescript-wallet-sdk/README.md

 - this will run all jest unit tests for each submodule

-Some tests that are not ran as part of that suite (but run during ci):
+Some tests that are not ran as part of that suite (but run during ci/cd):

 - [integration tests](./@stellar/typescript-wallet-sdk/test/integration/README.md)
 - [e2e tests](./@stellar/typescript-wallet-sdk/test/e2e/README.md)